danieltjw/aifutures/README.md

 - Friendly AGI goal to maximise human autonomy may result in those worlds being more equal than ever
     - some may believe others may not deserve a more equal world
 - Lost of the some autonomy
-    - Friendly AGI may prevent the harm and exploitations of other humans or the environment
+    - Friendly AGI may prevent the harm and exploitations of other humans or the environment in base reality
 - Difficulty letting go of long-held beliefs from our past
     - Group superiority
         - scarcity used to justify the subjugation of others
             - Slavery and other means
+        - believe in 'Ragnarok' and other end of world ideas
+            - this usually involves a final battle between 'good' and 'evil'
+                - each group believes that they are the 'good' ones destined to defeat the other 'evil'*
     - Individual superiority
         - Status and power over others may be reduced in AGI assisted worlds
     - Our success at animal husbandry led us to apply those ideas to humans
         - Eugenics, culling of the weak, poverty
             - Our reliance on modern medicine undermines this 'justification'

+*Even if the 'good' group does succeed in getting rid of 'evil' for a period of time, our tendency to believe in this idea will eventually create a new 'good' and 'evil' group from the previous 'good' group.
+This idea was likely inherited from our past where the existential fears of scarcity led to the need for such extreme framing.
+Will we outgrow this tendency in a future of abundance?

 ---